ismaili-ziad/me/index.md

 # PhD Student
 ## Theoretical Computer Science

-I am a current doctoral student at the University of Liverpool since October 2024.
+Hey!
+I am Ziad (*he*/*him*), a current doctoral student at the University of Liverpool since October 2024.
 I am a member of the [ACTO](https://intranet.csc.liv.ac.uk/research/acto/) and [NDC](https://www.liverpool.ac.uk/computer-science/research/research-groups/net/) groups.
 I work under the guidance of [Sebastian Wild](https://www.wild-inter.net/), [Nikhil Mande](https://mande-nikhil.github.io/) and [Viktor Zamaraev](https://www.victorzamaraev.com/).
 Prior to this, I completed my Master's degree at the University of York under the guidance of [Detlef Plump](https://www-users.york.ac.uk/~djp10/).

 *Note: My surname is "Ismaili Alaoui," in full.
 My first name is "Ziad."
 I do not have a middle name.*